polisci-book-co-op/polisci-book-co-op.github.io/_posts/2018-02-09-wiarda-kline-concise-introduction-latin-american-politics-2nd-ed.md

 - **Condition**: Used, Like New
 - **Markings**: None
 - **Other comments**: Second edition.
 Published in 2007.
-Useds for Latin American politics grad class taught by Kline himself.
+Used for Latin American politics grad class taught by Kline himself.